guitarkeegan/guitarkeegan/README.md

 # Profile

 Full stack web developer leveraging extensive experience in music to work collaboratively and creatively.
 Graduate of the University of Southern California with a Doctorate of Musical Arts.

-Winner of USC’s Order of the Arête leadership award.
-Earned a certificate in full-stack web development from UCLA Extension.
-Currently interesting ML for music
+## Currently

+Building an app to be used in the courses that I will lecture on starting Fall 2024.